Savannah Chrisley Shows Off Tiny Waist In A Leopard-Print Dress While Shooting Down Dating Rumors

 In the caption of the post, Savannah joked that she and Chadd give each other “these looks” frequently.
 The upload has been well-received so far, earning over 43,000 likes and 200-plus comments.
 Many social media users quickly applaud Savannah’s outfit while a few others commented on the relationship status.

 “Looking beautiful!
-I hope you are feeling happy and great!!” one follower gushed, adding a series of red heart and flame emoji to the end of their comment.
+I hope you are feeling happy and great!!” one follower gushed, adding a series of red heart and flame emoji to the end of the comment.

 “Even if you were dating whose business is it anyway.
 No ones.
 So pretty,” a second social media user wrote.